browserengineering/book/book/animations.md

 *JavaScript-driven* animation---but `innerHTML` is generally not how high-quality animations are done on the web.
-Instead, it almost always makes sense to first render some content into layout objects, then apply a DOM animation to the layout tree.
+Instead, it almost always makes sense to first render some content into layout objects, then apply a DOM animation to the layout tree by animating CSS properties.

 It's straightforward to see how this works for opacity: define some HTML that you want to animate, then interpolate the `opacity` CSS property in